Maia-Everett/lintian.eu/_posts/2024-07-25-warcraft-retrospective-31.md

 As if apologizing for the original night elf campaign not letting us build chimaeras, here they're actually the key to this mission.
 We need to kill four naga summoners, who can only be damaged by magic and hero attacks.
 Chimaeras happen to have the magic attack type, as do faerie dragons, a new unit we unlock in this mission.

-The small naga outposts to the south falls easily, and the paladin's Resurrection helps me recover the losses.
+Kael can handle the defense of his base against the Scourge base to the southeast, so I just attack Illidan.
+The small naga outpost to the south falls easily, and the paladin's Resurrection helps me recover the losses.

 {% figure [caption:"By the grace of the Light, live again, faithful servants of... er, Elune!"] %}
 ![The Ruins of Dalaran](/assets/wr/20240707174134_1.jpg)